aws-samples/function-calling-using-amazon-bedrock-anthropic-claude-3/README.md

 Amazon Bedrock is a fully managed service that offers a choice of high-performing foundation models from leading AI companies and a set of capabilities to build generative AI applications.

-This Sample repo provide an example for using function calling using the [Converse API](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/bedrock-runtime/client/converse.html) with [Anthropic Claude 3 Sonnet](https://aws.amazon.com/about-aws/whats-new/2024/03/anthropics-claude-3-sonnet-model-amazon-bedrock/), using multiple tools.
-This repo is a sample only code, that demostrate how to use function calling as tools for a model to use to fetch results using plain function code.
+This sample repo provide an example for using function calling using the [Converse API](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/bedrock-runtime/client/converse.html) with [Anthropic Claude 3 Sonnet](https://aws.amazon.com/about-aws/whats-new/2024/03/anthropics-claude-3-sonnet-model-amazon-bedrock/), using multiple tools.
+This repo is a sample only code, that demonstrate how to use function calling as tools for a model to use to fetch results using plain function code.

+## Overview

-Function calling e.g. tools, is a way to provide the model, with a descriptive guidance for a function that is available to the model to use for answering the user input.
+Function calling (also known as tools), is a way to provide the model, with a descriptive guidance for a function that is available to the model to use for answering the user input.

 In this sample, we will ask a Claude 3 to answer, what is a stock ticker value, and with option to convert the default ticker currency to any currency that was provided in the user input.

+## Tools

 There are 2 tools available to the models to use:

-* get_stock_price - given a ticker string, the open source library [yfinance](https://pypi.org/project/yfinance/) will get the current stock value, and curreny that its being traded.
+* get_stock_price - given a ticker string, the open source library [yfinance](https://pypi.org/project/yfinance/) will get the current stock value, and currency that its being traded.
-* convert_currency - given an amount, source and target currency, the open source library [currencyconverter](https://pypi.org/project/currencyconverter/) will conver the amount given from source currency to target currency.
+* convert_currency - given an amount, source and target currency, the open source library [currencyconverter](https://pypi.org/project/currencyconverter/) will convert the amount given from source currency to target currency.

 The model each turn will review the prompt given, will decide if it can answer properly the question provided in the user input, each turn according to the response from Bedrock `end_turn` or `tool_use`. `end_turn` means that the final answer was provided, and `tool_use` will parse the appropriate data per the tool description that will be used to execute the tool function, and build a proper result back to the model.

 >This sample code was tested using [pyenv](https://github.com/pyenv/pyenv) with python 3.12

-## Requirement
+## Setup

 The code uses `us-west-2`, and be configured in [ask.py](pkg/ask.py)